Table Store provides the following benefits:

-When creating a table, you can configure the reserved read/write throughput for an application based on business access conditions.
+When creating a table, you can configure the reserved read/write throughput for an application based on business requirements and data access conditions.
 Table Store schedules and reserves resources, based on the table’s reserved read/write throughput, to minimize the resource usage costs.
-Then, Table Store can dynamically adjust the table’s reserved read/write throughput based on the application.
+You can dynamically adjust the table’s reserved read/write throughput based on the application.

-There is no limit to the amount of data stored in Table Store tables.
-If a table size increases, Table Store will adjust the data partitions for immediate storage space allocation to the increased table.
+The amount of data stored in Table Store tables is unlimited.
+If a table size increases, Table Store adjusts the data partitions for immediate storage space allocation to the resized table.

 Table Store stores multiple data copies across different servers in different racks.
-If one backup fails, servers with copied data will immediately restore services, achieving zero data loss.
+If a failure occurs, backup servers with copied data immediately restore services, resulting in zero data loss.

-Through automatic failure detection and data migration, Table Store shields applications from both hardware and network-related faults to deliver high availability.
+Through automatic failure detection and data migration, Table Store protects applications from both hardware and network-related faults to deliver high availability.

 Ease of management

-Table Store automatically manages complex tasks, such as the management of data partitions, software/hardware upgrades, configuration updates, and cluster resizing, allowing you to focus on growing your business.
+Table Store automatically manages complex tasks, such as the management of data partitions, software upgrades, hardware upgrades, configuration updates, and cluster resizing, allowing you to focus on growing your business.